Terms of Business

 6.2.2 the Client’s premises: or

-6.2.3 a location such as a heliport or other such location not specific to client or MCL Medics but otherwise suitable for the provision of the services as may be agreed between the parties from time to time.
-Sessions for the provision of the Occupational Health Services can be flexible however the Client’s attention is drawn to our Cancellation Policy in Clause 4 above.
+6.2.3 a location such as a heliport or other such location not specific to the Client or MCL Medics but otherwise suitable for the provision of the Services as may be agreed between the parties from time to time.
+Sessions for the provision of the Occupational Health Services can be flexible however the Client’s attention is drawn to our Cancellation Policy in clause 4 above.

-6.3 Training Services MCL Medics shall provide for Client’s designated personnel the Training Services including the provision of appropriate personnel (the “Trainer(s)”) and equipment to conduct the course(s).
+6.3 Training Services: MCL Medics shall provide for the Client’s designated personnel the Training Services including the provision of appropriate personnel (the “Trainer(s)”) and equipment to conduct the course(s).
 The course(s) shall be conducted by the Trainer(s) at the Training Location(s) according to any agreed schedule.
-MCL Medics shall abide by Client’s safety policies and procedures in effect at the Training Location(s).
+MCL Medics shall abide by the Client’s safety policies and procedures in effect at the Training Location(s).
 Such safety policies and procedures shall be made known to MCL Medics prior to the commencement of Services.
-MCL Medics shall at all times be subject to the general direction of Company in performance of Training Services thereunder except where such direction would interfere with or prejudice or adversely affect the performance of Training Services.
+MCL Medics shall at all times be subject to the general direction of MCL Medics in performance of Training Services except where such direction would interfere with or prejudice or adversely affect the performance of Training Services.

 6.4 The Client warrants that the information it has provided to MCL Medics in relation to the provision of the Training Services is true, complete and accurate in all respects.
 The Client acknowledges that MCL Medics has relied upon such information in the provision of the Services.
 The Client shall indemnify MCL Medics Group (as defined in clause 13.3.) against any claim, loss or liability suffered by the Client (whether directly or indirectly) arising out of or in connection with any act, omission or misrepresentation by MCL Medics under the Agreement due to information provided by the Client being inaccurate or misleading in any way whatsoever.